Fine Art Street Photography is a new photography style and a new concept too.

 Just like (en)Visionography, fine art street photography shows my approach to photography, this time to street photography, one of my other big loves in photography, next to architecture and black and white in general.

-As an example of this new style I’m working on I present my new image “Nightly Love in Paris”.
-I shot this image in Paris while I was there for a black and white fine art architectural workshop I have organized recently.
-It is a still night shot and it shows how lively this city is even at night and how people love and enjoy each other and the night life of the streets of Paris.
-For me this is one of the magics of this city.
+As an example of this new style I’m working on, I present my new image “Nightly Love in Paris”.
+I shot this image in Paris while I was there for my black and white fine art architectural workshop.
+It is a still night shot and it shows how lively this city is even at night and how people love and enjoy each other and the night life on the streets of Paris.
+For me, this is one of the magic things about this city.
 This image shows how I see street photography – I see it as fine art street photography.

 What is Street Photography – Henri Cartier-Bresson and the “Decisive Moment”

 Generally, street photography is considered to depend in a large measure on the subject and on the moment of the capture.
 The famous “decisive moment” approach of Henri Cartier-Bresson is something I’m sure everyone knows about.
 One of the best examples of this approach is the iconic photo below – Rue Mouffetard, Paris, 1954 (Boy with Bottles).